 Can More Than One Betta Fish Live Together?

-No, multiple betta fish can’t live together.
-However, there are some exceptions, like pairing male and female.
+In many cases, multiple betta fish can’t live together.
+However, there are some exceptions, like pairing a male and a female, or two females.
 In this case, you have to provide specific conditions so male and female betta could cohabitate.

 If you decide to pair male and female bettas, you have to provide them with a spacious 40-gallon fish tank.
 In any other case, you should only keep one male betta fish with suitable tank mates in your aquarium.